BenBoZ/benboz.github.io/_drafts/structured-debugging.md

 ## Understand

 The first step of the process is to understand the problem (_needle_) and the system (_haystack_).
-You should start with collectng your first clues and checking the obvious.
+You should start with collecting your first clues and checking the obvious.
 After that you should describe the problem, and reproduce the failure consistently.

 ### Checking the obvious
-> On a cold winter morning, you walk to your car to got to work.
+> On a cold winter morning, you walk to your car to go to work.
 > You turn the key of the ignition, but all you hear is the motor being cranked, but not starting.
 > What is the first thing you do? you check the fuel-level.